python/devguide/triaging.rst

     corresponding news entry, but for trivial changes it's commonly at the discretion of the PR author if they wish to opt-out of making one.

-OS-X
-    Used for PRs involving changes which only have an effect upon a specific operating system.
-Current variations of the label include OS-Windows and OS-Mac.

 sprint
     Used for PRs authored during an in-person sprint, such as at PyCon, EuroPython, or other official Python events.
 The label is used to prioritize the review of those PRs during the sprint.

+stale
+    Used for PRs that include changes which are no longer relevant or when the author hasn't responded to feedback in a long period of time.
+This label helps core developers quickly identify PRs that are candidates for closure or require a ping to the author.

 type-bugfix
     Used for PRs that address unintentional behavior, but do not